-Professor in Biology and Environmental Science at the School of Business, Engineering and Science, Halmstad University.
+Professor of Biology and Environmental Science at the School of Business, Engineering and Science, Halmstad University.
 Appointed in 2002.

 Stefan Weisner's research interests are oriented towards finding sustainable solutions to environmental issues by developing environmental innovations based on ecological knowledge.
 His research involves improved understanding of ecosystem ecology and biogeochemistry of shallow freshwater ecosystems.
 Recent research has focused on interactions between biodiversity and functioning of ecosystems, environmental and ecological effects of large-scale wetland creation in agricultural landscapes, and pollutant removal in constructed wetlands.
 He has been involved in developing design of constructed wetlands for wastewater treatment, and wetland management for nature conservation, in the Netherlands, Brazil, China and Sweden.